 M Sushi is definitely more upscale and a date night experience, but don’t disregard them for a lunch spot!
 The bento box is affordable and (don’t tell anyone) cheaper than it is at dinner!

 While the entrance to M Kokko is “around that corner and in the basement of that building,” it’s never hard to find with the line of people outside waiting to get a sweet taste of their famous chicken wings.

-M Tempura is also another “hard to find spot”, but when you do find it the flavors are totally worth it.
+M Tempura is also another “hard to find spot,” but the flavors are totally worth it when you do find it.
 Light, delicate, and intimate.

-We spent five years living in South Korea, so when we saw that Lee was opening a Korean street food joint, we were tickled!
-M Pocha embraces family style seating and harkens to the flavors we know so well.
+We spent five years living in South Korea, so we were tickled when we saw that Lee was opening a Korean street food joint!
+M Pocha embraces family-style seating and harkens to the flavors we know so well.
 Make sure to order a bottle of makgeolli and sip it from a bowl!

-The restaurants all have small and intimate settings, but all packed with the flavors that Chef Michael Lee is known for!
+The restaurants all have small and intimate settings, but all packed with Chef Michael Lee’s flavors!